-There are certain experiences and incidents that we go through as we
+There are certain experiences and incidents that we go through as we grow up,

-of these factors could be your childhood, how you were raised, or how
+could be your childhood, how you were raised, or how you were treated.
+The way

-you were treated.
-The way primary caregivers handle the child reveals
+primary caregivers handle the child reveals much about the youngster and how

-children are fortunate to enjoy a happy and healthy upbringing, others
+they will develop.
+Although some children are fortunate to enjoy a happy and

-are subjected to situations that are harmful to them.
-If the person
+healthy upbringing, others are subjected to situations that are harmful to

-identifies the issues that they are facing due to their childhood and
+them.
+If the person identifies the issues that they are facing due to their

-more harm than expected.
+cause more harm than expected.

 Trauma is defined as "an event or series of events that are emotionally